graphql-dotnet/server/docs/migration/migration7.md

 For custom implementations of `IUserContextBuilder`, you will need to update the method signature for `BuildUserContextAsync`.

-## Migration of authentication handlers
+## Migration of authorization validation rule

+If you need `IClaimsPrincipalAccessor`